scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 8 AP
 - **Range:** 15
 - **Duration:** 10 minutes
-- **Damage Type:** Poison
+- **Damage Type:** poison

 You create a 7x7 cloud of poison centered on a point in range you can see.
 The poison cloud bends around corners and permeates surfaces.
-While inside the poison cloud, any creature starting their turn must make a Stamina save against your spellcasting.
-On fail their Poison level increases by 1 to a max of 3 and they take 1 wound die per level of Poison effecting them.
-While inside the cloud creatures do not make Stamina saves at the end of their turns to reduce the poison effect.
+While inside the poison cloud, any creature starting their turn must make a stamina save against your spellcasting roll.
+On failure they gain poison 1 or have any poison effects increase in level and take 1 wound die in poison damage for each level of poison effecting them.

 Strong winds can move or reduce the size of the poison cloud, with spells like _Gust_ reducing the size of the cloud by 1 for every critical rolled.